MayankBatra005/Canvass/README.md

 ## Springboot-Kafka Configurations
 	Kafka configurations can be done in two ways:
 	1. Using application.properties
-	2. Via Code using @Configuration Annotation
+	2. Via Code using @Configuration Annotation (Since we have our own type of model so we are using @configuration method to specify the attributes

 ## Springboot Producer
 	1. Create a service annotation